udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

 ![Successful promotion job.](screenshots/SCREENSHOT08.png)

-- Add a job that promotes our new front-end to production
+- Add a job named `cloudfront-update` that promotes our new front-end to production
+  - Select a docker image that is compatible with AWS CLI
+  - Install any needed dependencies
   - Use a [CloudFormation template](https://github.com/udacity/cdond-c3-projectstarter/tree/master/.circleci/files) to change the origin of your CloudFront distribution to the new S3 bucket.
 - Provide a screenshot of the successful job. **[SCREENSHOT08]**
 - Provide the public URL for your CloudFront distribution (aka, your production front-end). **[URL03]**